erlichlab/erlichlab.org/public_html/index.md

 The lab at NYU Shanghai is ramping down, but the lab in London is ramping up.
 If you are interested in a post-doc, PhD, staff or internship please write to apply@erlichlab.org, including your CV and a cover letter explaining your interest.

+We are specifically looking for people with a strong programming / machine learning background for positions that will be a combination of research (computational neuroscience) and software engineering (building and maintaining our automated behavioral training facility at SWC).

 ## Lab Members